 One of the best ways to reduce risk is to eliminate the Confidently Held Misinformation (CHM) that exists in the minds of crew members, ground personnel, agents, and support staff.
 CHM exists at alarming rates in every industry.
 It leads to poor decisions, human error, and adverse incidents.
 The problem is compounded when supervisors and instructors pass CHM along to subordinates and new hires during training.

-84% reduction in mandated FAA training time
+84% time reduction for mandated FAA training

 Amplifire’s personalized algorithms adapt training to each individual so that employees focus only on their own particular knowledge gaps, misinformation, and uncertainty.
 This saves time (and money) as demonstrated in the graphic to the right.